 Lasala Plaza – Stylish boutique hotel on the harbor with the best roof terrace in town.

 Everything about relative newcomer Lasala Plaza is exquisite: from the pleasing interior design that borrows motifs from the city and the sea, to its fortunate location in the Parte Vieja, wedged between the harbor and a graceful plaza.
 The second you walk into either of the entrances – via the lobby on Plaza Lasala or via the restaurant on the walkway along the harbor – you realize you’ve found something special.
 The building itself is a Belle Époque beauty from 1917 and the interiors, decked out in fashionable marble and velvet, ooze a sophisticated glamor.
-And the beauty is not just skin-deep; the hotel’s rooms that have been thoughtfully kitted out with lots of luxuries.
+And the beauty is not just skin-deep; the hotel’s rooms have been thoughtfully kitted out with lots of luxuries.
 But rather than being a fashionable flash-in-the-pan, Lasala Plaza already feels firmly embedded in San Sebastián life.
 It commemorates the classic Donostia, especially with its divine roof terrace with panoramic views and excellent restaurant by a popular local chef.

 Lasala Plaza – Location